 The Southern Poverty Law Center is dedicated to fighting hate and bigotry, and to seeking justice for the most vulnerable members of our society.
 Using litigation, education and other forms of advocacy, we work toward the day when the ideals of equal justice and equal opportunity will be a reality.

-Rutgers’ Centers for Global Advancement and International Affairs (GAIA Centers) create connections without borders between people, ideas, and resources.
+- Rutgers Global creates connections without borders between people, ideas, and resources.

 4. Volunteer.
-Plenty of organizations need your time, energy, and enthusaism.
+Plenty of organizations need your time, energy, and enthusiasm.

 5. Join an organization on campus that you feel passionate about.

 - Go here to learn about the opportunities specifically for Rutgers students.
 Visit Ready to Run® , a national network of non-partisan campaign training programs committed to electing more women to public office sponsored by the Rutgers Eagleton Institute of Politics.

 6. Sign up for an internship or a job related to social activism.

 - Idealist.org connects you to tens of thousands of nonprofit and community organizations in 165 countries; also has an excellent nonprofit career center, with hundreds of job and internship listings